 You may be thinking of an exception to my rule.
 And yes, some companies didn’t spend a penny on PR and got massive coverage.
 It’s usually for two reasons:

 - Some lucky founders and startup folks have luxury contacts and don’t fully understand the head start that provides.
 If Elon Musk is your cousin, or Mark Cuban is your sister-in-law’s first cousin.
 That person IS your PR play and can give you major press exposure.

 - Simply put, they got lucky.
-A journalist picked up on what they were doing via a patent filing, or blip and did the research.
+A journalist picked up on what they were doing via a patent filing or blip and did the research.

-For those of us who don’t want to rely on luck however, a more direct approach is required.
+For those of us who don’t want to rely on luck, however, a more direct approach is required.

 If you need to convince your board to spend on PR or perhaps you’re a shareholder, know this: There’s going to be a lot of competition in the pending entrepreneurial boom.
 If you aren’t standing out, you’re just part of the noise.
 You can also download my free PDF to get more press in just 10 days.
 Honestly, that will get you pretty far.